WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 1. exponential number of messages to be exchanged by agents (adopt)
 2. exchange small number of messages but every message can be exponentially large (DPOP).
-   The size of the messages grow exponentially.
+   The size of the messages grows exponentially.
    This algorithm does not scale to realistically large problems. we will study this last type.